CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-oxid-blueprint.md

 ![OXID eShop Logo](../../images/oxid-stack-logo.png)

 ### Technology Profile
-OXID eShop is a free open source ecommerce and shopping cart solution.
+OXID eShop is a free open source eCommerce and shopping cart solution.
 Build a robust online, mobile-ready store, then expand it with the dozens of available modules for marketing, payment processing, order fulfillment and more.

 ### Description
 Through the CenturyLink Blueprint integration, OXID eShop provides a click-through solution to install and configure OXID eShop on the Linux platform.